 How Sugar Affects Your Immune System (And What You Can Do About It)

-The key players?
-White blood cells.
-These little warriors circulate through your body looking for trouble, and when they find it, they sound the alarm and neutralize the enemy.
-They’re basically the superheroes of your bloodstream.
+These little strong warriors circulate through your body looking for trouble, and when they find it, they sound the alarm and neutralize the enemy.
+They’re basically the superheroes of your bloodstream…or my husband (Pro Wrestler and Bodybuilder).

 How Sugar Messes with the Process

-Here's the short version: when you eat a lot of sugar, your white blood cells go from "ready for battle" to "taking an unscheduled nap."
+I’m going to make this as simple and easy as possible, so don’t come for me and tell me all the things I’m missing, please!
+Basically, when you eat a lot of sugar, your white blood cells go from "ready for battle" to "taking an unscheduled nap."

-After eating a large amount of sugar, your white blood cell activity drops by up to 50%.
+Recent studies have found that after eating a large amount of sugar, your white blood cell activity drops by up to 50%, and unfortunately this suppressed function can last up to 5 hours after you eat it.

 Why Does Sugar Do This?